merovex-press/stranded-series/research/writing-craft/Novella-Writing-A-Quick-Complete-Guide-for-Writers.md

 ## A Suitably Brief History of the Novella

 Novellas (despite what their name might suggest) are nothing new.
-In fact, it might surprise you to find out that novellas predate novels by at least a century.
+In fact, it might surprize you to find out that novellas predate novels by at least a century.
 The OED cites the first use of “novelle” in reference to the short tales that make up Boccaccio’s *Decameron*.
 While *The Decameron* isn’t a novella in the modern sense, it’s interesting to note that the practice of bringing together shorter pieces to form a larger, unified work is still common practice.

 Although novels have become something of a publishing standard – it seems everyone has one in them – novellas, which are easier to construct, more versatile, and suited to many different styles of storytelling, haven’t received as much recognition.
 Let’s change that!